YOUR DIGITAL

 VAT exemption 0,0 %

-In Switzerland, certain products and services benefit from an exemption from Value Added Tax (VAT).
+In Switzerland, certain goods and services benefit from an exemption from Value Added Tax (VAT).
 This exemption applies in particular to insurance and reinsurance transactions, financial transactions, medical services, educational services, the sale and leasing of building land, real estate transactions, as well as postal and telecommunication services of Swiss Post.
 Social and cultural services provided by non-profit organisations are also exempt.
-Swiss companies that export goods may also benefit from this VAT exemption, enabling them to remain competitive on international markets.
+Swiss companies that export goods may also benefit from this VAT exemption, allowing them to remain competitive on international markets.

 1. The two calculation methods (the “How much”)

-Net Tax Rate (NTR)
+Net Tax Rate (TDFN)

 - the tax due does not exceed CHF 108,000 per year.